About

 How the work is developed

-A patient, multi-source method.
+A disciplined, multi-source method.

 Independent research